ermyas/sgnv2/tools/aws-kms-tools/clear_stuck_tx.md

 2. Get the current account nonce and pending nonce:

+    Use sgnd config or default rpc
     ```sh
     aws-kms-tools print-nonce --chainid <chain-id> --addr <signer-address>
     ```
-    or use a more reliable private rpc endpoint if available
+    or use a specific rpc endpoint
     ```sh
     aws-kms-tools print-nonce --rpc <endpoint-url> --addr <signer-address>
     ```